TedHusted/awake/awake.md/awake.md

 Park pursed her lips.
 She tilts her head in response to the Lieutenant’s question.

-“And thanks to your stunt with the FBI, the captain is wondering why we are investigating wheelchairs.
+“And thanks to your stunt with the FBI last week, the captain is wondering why we are investigating wheelchairs.
 She asked if we have surplus resources.”

 “As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years.
 It’s likely that a great many issues are not being reported.”